sudheeshshetty/Chat/README.md

 If you have any suggestions please do mail me at `sudheeshshetty@gmail.com` with subject as `chat-suggestions`

 # Credits
 I have used some code from AdminLTE for the chat UI.
+The HTML and dependent CSS.